kevallakhani95/Pascal-Interpreter/README.md

 ![Demo](https://cloud.githubusercontent.com/assets/22873739/24975598/3c81b59a-1f94-11e7-8872-7ebb1139350c.png)

 Run the file as it is given in the screenshot above.
+What you will see here is the Symbol Table content and Global Memory scope of the program and the value of each variable mentioned in the program.

 Enjoy :D